 1.3 Caribou Munroes Islands

-The sea breeze of this place will fade all your tensions away and rejuvenate you with positive energy.
+The sea breeze of this place will fade all your tensions away and rejuvenate you with positive energy as you sit on the beautiful rocks by the shoreline.

 1.4 Summerville Beach Island

-With its stunning southern shoreline, Nova Scotia’s true beauty is one of the best things to do while backpacking around Canada.
-The beach’s powdery, soft, luscious sand gives you a feeling of ecstasy along the serene dunes with open marsh areas.
+With its stunning southern shoreline, the beach’s powdery, soft, luscious sand gives you a feeling of ecstasy along the serene dunes with open marsh areas.

 The place is purely a piping plover habitat with a trekking course to have a fun hike, and the visitors enjoy digging for fossils, shells, and clams at the low tide and enjoying a perfect beach day with their friends and family.

-The little harbour road at Melmery Beach is quite breathtaking.
+The little harbor road at Melmery Beach is quite breathtaking.
 It is a perfect sandy beach to enjoy the serene hike and water activities, including kayaking, swimming, and discovering nature’s beauty.

 The trails are full of trees and picnic spots for visitors.
 The place is also famous for giving access to stunning Roy Island, which at the present point is closed, but the road construction is anticipated to be completed by the end of December.